Dear readers of ADxS.org, please forgive the disruption.

 In the USA, DHEA has been freely available as a dietary supplement since 1994.

-9. Possible interactions of DHEA with other active substances
+8. Possible interactions of DHEA with other active substances

-Interactions could exist with respect to:
+Interactions could exist in relation to:

 • Antipsychotics

-• E.g. clozapine
+• E.g. Clozapine

 • Carbamazepine

-• Carbamazepine is a drug used to treat seizures, nerve pain, and bipolar disorder
+• Carbamazepine is a drug used to treat seizures, nerve pain and bipolar disorder

-• Estrogen
+• Oestrogen

-• Symptoms of estrogen overdose include.
+• Symptoms of an estrogen overdose include

 • Nausea